martinling/rust-inplace-sketch/README.md

 is known.
 The `create_foo` function returns what is essentially a handle for the potential value.

-An `inplace T` must contain everything needed to construct the `T` value.
+An `inplace T` must capture everything needed to construct the `T` value.
 In the example above, the effect is similar to if `create_foo` returned a closure to be evaluated later: